 - Affordable, one time cost.

-The location tracking functionality works via the application that views the dynotag.
+The location tracking functionality works via the application that views the Smart ID Tag.
 In other words, Dynotag Cloud Service (DCS) works together with the QR scanning application or web browser application that is used to view the tag.
 This is known as the BYOD application strategy.
-In simple terms, it means using the incredibly capable, network attached computers everyone carries in their pockets: The Smart Phone!
+In simple terms, it means using the incredibly capable, network attached computers everyone carries in their pockets: The Smartphone!
 This way, there is no need to duplicate the electronics, battery and network access already present in the smartphone.

-Dynotag merchandise is passive – meaning there are no electronics, batteries or moving parts.
+Dynotag Smart ID Tags are passive – meaning there are no electronics, batteries or moving parts.
 This makes them very tough and secure.

-All dynotag merchandise presents its unique address of a dynotag that is maintained by the DCS.
-That address is printed on the dynotag in a QR code that can be read by many smartphones and as a web address that can be typed into a web browser.
+All dynotag Smart ID Tags display a unique web address that is maintained by the DCS.
+That address is printed on the dynotag, as well as encoded in a QR code that can be read by smartphones – or – and as a web address that can be typed into a web browser.

 For laptops/desktop computers – the ones connected to a home network (fixed network, such as cable, DSL, even via a private WiFi) can return fairly precise location, within a block or so.